code-boxx/I-Was-Here-PHP-Attendance-System/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

----
-## INSTALLATION
----
-Just access your website and walk through the installer.

----
-## REQUIREMENTS
----
-1) Not extensively tested, but should work with at least PHP 7.4.
-2) PHP PDO extension.
-3) Apache server with MOD REWRITE enabled.
-4) "Grade A" browser.

----
-## DOCUMENTATION
----
-Please visit https://code-boxx.com/i-was-here/ for the documentation.